Make a Creative Writing Prompt Journal for Kids!

 Homemade, Allergy-friendly Playdough with Baking Soda!

 My kids have always loved playing with playdough!
-We had just about every mold, model, and extruder we could find, and they filled many love hours with imaginative and creative play in their early years!
+We had just about every mold, model, and extruder we could find, and they filled many love hours with imaginative and creative play in their early years.
+And with summer around the corner the more fun, non-screen related activities we have for the kids to do the better, and what kid doesn’t love play dough?!

 I prefer homemade dough because of its low cost and ingredients I could pronounce, but many of the homemade varieties aren’t ideal for those with food allergies due to their use of gluten and wheat flour.
 So this homemade recipe uses baking soda and cornstarch, making it gentle on the skin and allergy-friendly!